khivishta/Credit_Card_Fraud_Detection/README.md

 V1-V28: Anonymized features representing various transaction attributes (e.g., time, location, etc.)
 Amount: The transaction amount
 Class: Binary label indicating whether the transaction is fraudulent (1) or not (0)

+Data Source: The dataset was collected from credit card transactions made by European cardholders in 2023, with sensitive information removed to ensure privacy and compliance with ethical guidelines.